 What information does my bank / broker need to provide?

-We need all the documents at least 36 hours prior, not just the ones you will be asked to sign.
-It is easier if your bank or broker emails them to us so that you can retain your set.
+We need all the documents 2 business days prior, not just the ones you will be asked to sign.
+It is cheaper and faster if your bank or broker emails them to us.
+You can retain your set.
 The full list will usually include:

 - the loan offer and its terms and condition;